Asbestos Exposure in Coast Guard Veterans

 Anyone who served aboard these cutters could have been exposed to asbestos and thus could be at risk of mesothelioma today.

-Can U.S. Coast Guard veterans with mesothelioma receive VA benefits?
+Can Coast Guard veterans get VA disability?

 Can U.S. Coast Guard veterans get financial aid outside of VA benefits?